kiminh/qlib/docs/introduction/introduction.rst

 Introduction
 ===================

-``Qlib`` is an AI-oriented quantitative investment platform.  aims to realize the potential, empower the research, and create the value of AI technologies in quantitative investment.
+``Qlib`` is an AI-oriented quantitative investment platform, which aims to realize the potential, empower the research, and create the value of AI technologies in quantitative investment.

 With ``Qlib``, you can easily apply your favorite model to create better Quant investment strategy.